curl/curl/docs/cmdline-opts/variable.md

 if set to a single dash (`-`)).
 The name is a case sensitive identifier that must consist of no other letters than a-z, A-Z, 0-9 or underscore.
 The specified content is then associated with this identifier.

+If you enter an exclamation mark after the filename followed by one or two numbers separated by a minus sign, only the bytes from the file that are within the limits of those numbers is sent.
+The notation is the same as that used by the '--range' and '--data' option.

 Setting the same variable name again overwrites the old contents with the new.